composor/composi/docs/components.md

 fruitList.update(fruits)
 ```
 ### Creating a Stateful Component
 When you create a class by extending Component you can set default state in the constructor.
 When you create a new instance of such a class, the state gets set.
-This triggers the creation of a virtual dom, Composi runs a diff, and then patches the DOM.
+This triggers the creation of a virtual DOM, Composi runs a diff, and then patches the DOM.
 This results in the automatic rendering and insertion of the component in the DOM without having to run `update` on the component instance.
 Examine the example below:

 ```javascript
 import {h, Component} from 'composi'